Spiewart/gouthelper/EDITORS.md

 ### <span id="different-page-links">Different Page Links</span>

-To link to a different page on Gouthelper, like [this](/home/), use the following syntax:
+To link to a different page on GoutHelper, like [this](/home/), use the following syntax:
 `[link-text](/path/to/page/)`

 ### <span id="different-page-link-ids">Different Page Link IDs</span>